 This rainbow method may also be used on carnations, hydrangeas, orchids, as well as chrysanthemums.

 The beauty of Rainbow RosesIt doesn’t take a rocket scientist to figure out that the first thing these guys evoke is a sense of happiness and cheer.
-The kaleidoscope of colours brings an immediate sense of brightness and fun, making them the perfect choice for celebrating birthdays and other special occasions.
+The kaleidoscope of colours brings an immediate sense of brightness and fun, making them the perfect choice for celebrating birthdays, graduations or just because.

 Our love affair with Rainbow Roses won't be abating any time soon.
 All that's left to do is get experimenting with creating your own.